backupaternos13324/Session-Stealer-v1/README.md

-This is just an example of what a stealer mod looks like
+This is just an example of a stealer minecraft mod